 - Maximum Time Step: This field defines the maximum time step that the program is allowed to use.
-The default value, (<tmax>)/50, is used when the entry is 0 or blank. - Number of Points: The contents of this field determine the number of printed values in the numeric output.
-The default value is 51.
-Note that this number is usually set to an odd value to produce an even print interval.
-The print interval is the time separation between successive printouts.
-The print interval used is (<tmax> <tstart>)/([number of points] 1). - Temperature: This field specifies the global temperature(s) of the run(s) in degrees Celsius.
+The default value, (< tmax >)/50, is used when the entry is 0 or blank. - Number of Points: This sets the number of printed values in the numeric output.
+The default is 51.
+This value is usually set to an odd value for an even print interval.
+The print interval is the time between successive printouts.
+The interval used is (<tmax> - <tstart>)/([number of points] - 1).

+• Temperature: This field specifies the global temperature(s) of the run(s) in degrees Celsius.
 This temperature is used for each device unless individual device temperatures are specified.
 If the Temperature list box shows Linear or Log the format is: